isabella232/sc_AlternateAppIcons/1/1 - Script.markdown

 Now we can add alternate icon support for iPad.
 Back to the p-list!
 You have to create a separate dictionary to specify the alternate icon files for ipads.
 Luckily, it is structured in exactly the same way as the one we just made!
 I'll copy and paste the entire `CFBundleIcons` dictionary, and then add a little "tilde ipad" after `CFBundleIcons` to denote that these are the icons to be used on ipad.

 **Jessy**
-With that done, it's easy to replace the icon numbers in each array to add the correct sizes for the ipad, and add an additional string to the array to handle the ipad pro size.
+With that done, it's easy to replace the icon numbers in each array to add the correct sizes for ipad, and add an additional string to the array to handle the ipad pro size.

 ```
   📦<key>CFBundleIcons😺~ipad🏁</key>